k06a/DeluxeInjection/README.md

 ## Performance and Testing

 Enumeration of 15.000 classes during injection tooks 0.022 sec.
 You can find this performance test and other tests in Example project.
 I am planning to add as many tests as possible to detect all possible problems.
+May be you wanna help me with tests?

 To run the example project, clone the repo, and run `pod install` from the Example directory first.